 - Spontaneous & exuberant – attention, affection, acceptance

 - Shaker & mover – credit, loyalty, appreciation

 - Steady & peaceable – respect, harmony, valued

 - Specific & meticulous – sensitivity, space, silence, support

-And so, we can explore many more aspects of each types – how they communicate and like to be communicated with, what to expect in emails, what are the particular strengths and areas that can be improved in.
+And so, we can explore many more aspects of each type – how they communicate and like to be communicated with, what are the particular strengths and areas that can be improved in.

 Please remember, this is not a formal diagnostic tool – it is a simple way of looking at yourself and the people you live with to understand why some things work and some don’t.
 It can provide some tips on how to better meet the needs of each person to make communication more effective.